Document Design, How-to Guides, Printing

 Z

-Zip File – This is a compressed file format that archives one or more files into a smaller file size.
+Zip File – A compressed file format that archives one or more files into a smaller file size.
 This makes it take up less hard drive space and takes less time to transfer over the internet or in a network.